Jair Catuy: C.D. Universitario

 Catuy signed for C.D.
 Universitario in January 2020, he only played a total of three games before to the tournament being suspended due to the COVID-19 pandemic.

 In September 2020, he was loaned for 3 months to San Francisco FC for the Clausura Tournament and the Concacaf League of said semester.

 San Francisco FC

 He arrived on loan to San Francisco FC for the 2020 Clausura Tournament, and his arrival to the team was announced on September 28.
 After the tournament and after being runner-up, he returned to his home team the CD Universitario.

 Return to C.D.
 Universitario

 On January 7, 2021, his return was announced, this time as a franchise player and his return to training with the team.

 International career

-He made his debut with the Panamanian senior team on 28 January 2021, in the friendly match against the Serbia at the Rommel Fernández Stadium, in a 0–0 draw.
+Catuy made his senior international debut with the Panamanian senior team on 28 January 2021, in the friendly match against the Serbia at the Rommel Fernández Stadium, in a 0–0 draw.

-On 25 March 2021, in a 2022 FIFA World Cup qualifying match against Barbados, Catuy scored his first goal for Panama in a 1–0 victory.
+On 25 March 2021, Catuy scored his first goal for Panama in a 1–0 victory over Barbados in a 2022 FIFA World Cup qualifying match.